 The company’s goal is to align the value creation and success of Continental with performance-based remuneration for employees.
-Continental also helps employees build up additional pension provisions funded themselves.
+Continental also helps employees with additional pension provisions that they fund themselves.

 Performance-based remuneration and value-sharing bonuses

 We offer our employees attractive remuneration systems.
-Middle and top management throughout the corporation shares in the company’s profits by means of annual variable remuneration.
+Throughout the corporation middle and top management share in the company’s profits by means of annual variable remuneration.
 The variable component of the manager’s salary is based on a scale structure and increases in accordance with his or her position ranking.
 Bonuses are determined by three parameters: